RFPs are like a colonoscopy: Someone you don’t even know gets to inspect you from the inside out. Sorry, I prefer to have dinner first.

 In my opinion and based on years of experience, I feel the RFP system is not built for freelancers or small agencies.
 It only benefits big companies and government institutions.
 For many industries, responding to and winning RFPs is mission-critical.

 Avi Dan contributed a post last February entitled, Why the RFP is a Waste of Time.
 The article speaks to the creators of RFPs, the organizations looking to contract agencies.
 Mr. Dan says:

 “The RFP as we know it is an inferior tool for evaluating agencies.
 It’s obsolete.
 It might give a rough idea of an agency’s past accomplishments, and these can inform somewhat of what’s ahead.
 However, you’re not hiring an agency’s past, you’re hiring its future.”

 My tips for surviving the RFP process

 Don’t let the blind lead the blind.

 Ignore the blind RFP, the one that arrives unsolicited without any way to connect with the stakeholders.
-Your goal in developing new business should be to establish long lasting, meaningful relationships.
-Having actual conversations is the only way to determine if you and your perspective client are a good fit for each other.
+Your goal in developing new business should be to establish long-lasting, meaningful relationships.
+Having actual conversations is the only way to determine if you and your prospective client are a good fit for each other.